bcrant/Tableau2Slack/README.md

 &emsp;&emsp;III.&emsp;Installation

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Would love to create adaptations for other data visualization tools like Looker, Domo, and Power BI in the future.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)